datanav/docs/technical/superoffice-poweroffice.rst

 SuperOffice Listproductcategoryitems to PowerOffice Productgroup
 ----------------------------------------------------------------
-Before any synchronization can take place, a link between a SuperOffice Listproductcategoryitems and a PowerOffice Productgroup must be established.

-A new PowerOffice Productgroup will be created from a SuperOffice Listproductcategoryitems if it is connected to a SuperOffice Product that is synchronized into PowerOffice.
+Every SuperOffice Listproductcategoryitems will be synchronized with a PowerOffice Productgroup.

 Once a link between a SuperOffice Listproductcategoryitems and a PowerOffice Productgroup is established, it will keep in sync between the two systems, regardless of where it is edited.